Princess Beatrice Reveals Daughter's Name -- How It Honors the Queen

 ‘The Real's Jeannie Mai Expecting First Child With Husband Jeezy

+On Friday, the Buckingham Palace account posted a sweet footprint photo to social media, writing, "Her Royal Highness Princess Beatrice and Mr. Edoardo Mapelli Mozzi have named their daughter Sienna Elizabeth Mapelli Mozzi."

-Obviously, Sienna's middle name is a tribute to her great grandmother, Queen Elizabeth II.
+Sienna's middle name, Elizabeth, is a tribute to her great grandmother, Queen Elizabeth II.

 The Palace added, "The couple have said, 'We are all doing well and Wolfie is the best big brother to Sienna.'"